skycoin/skywire-testnet/README.md

 `Note: This system image only contains the basic environment of Skywire, and it needs to set IP, etc.`

 Download [Pure Image](https://downloads3.skycoin.net/skywire-images/skywire_pure.tar.gz)

+## Building the Orange Pi images yourself

+The images are in https://github.com/skycoin/Orange-Pi-H5

+Instructions for building the images are in https://github.com/skycoin/Orange-Pi-H5/wiki/How-to-build-the-images